 Add honey and brown sugar to a small saucepan.
 Where ever possible I try to get local honey.
-It supports local producers (and bees!), means I know where its come from and it tastes much better and more complex than supermarket brought honey.
-This particular batch came from Holley’s Backyard Bees when I did a beginner bee keeping course recently.
-The brown sugar gives this a lovely deep tasting caramel but you could use raw or caster if you prefer a lighter caramel.
+It supports local producers (and bees!), which means I know where it comes from and it tastes much better and is more complex than supermarket brought honey.
+This particular batch came from Holley's Backyard Bees when I did a beginner bee-keeping course recently.
+The brown sugar gives this a lovely deep tasting caramel but you could use raw or castor sugar if you prefer a lighter caramel.

-Mix the honey and brown sugar on a low heat until the sugar dissolves and mix has gone a lovely rich amber colour.
+Mix the honey and brown sugar on low heat until the sugar dissolves and the mix has gone a lovely rich amber color.
 Add the butter and stir until combined.
 Add the cream and stir stir stir.
-Stir over a low heat until sauce it thickened to your liking.
-I like my sauce nice and thick, so this took about 15 mins over a very low heat with constant string to reduce the sauce.
+Stir over low heat until the sauce is thickened to your liking.
+I like my sauce nice and thick, so this took about 15 mins over very low heat with constant string to reduce the sauce.

 Hot tip: to test how thick your sauce is add a teaspoon to a small freezer proof bowl or saucer and pop into the freezer for a min.
 The sauce will cool rapidly and you'll be able to see how tick the sauce will be once cooled.

-One the sauce is thick enough pour into a clean container with a lid.
-The sauce will keep in the fridge for up-to a week, but I doubt it will last that long!
+Once the sauce is thick enough pour it into a clean container with a lid.
+The sauce will keep in the fridge for up to a week, but I doubt it will last that long!

-Line a baking tray or pan with baking paper.
+Line a baking tray or pan with parchment paper.
 Measure out your bicarbonate of soda and give in a stir to remove any lumps.
-Put both close by the stove where you are making the honeycomb, with the tray on a heatproof surface.
+Put both near the stove where you are making the honeycomb, with the tray on a heatproof surface.

-Add your sugar and golden syrup to a LARGE pan and stir over a low heat until sugar dissolves, about 5 – 10 mins.
-Turn heat up-to medium heat and cook, stiring regularly until a beautiful deep golden colour.
-In theory you can use a candy thermometer and get it up-to 151C.
-In practice when I tried to do this I burnt the sugar, so I think going by eye and colour is fine.
+Add your sugar and golden syrup to a LARGE pan and stir over low heat until sugar dissolves, about 5 - 10 mins.
+Turn heat up to medium heat and cook, stirring regularly until a beautiful deep golden color.
+In theory, you can use a candy thermometer and get it up to 151C.
+In practice when I tried to do this I burnt the sugar, so I think going by eye and color is fine.

 Hot tip: Add any scrapings from the pot to the side, not in the middle or you will deflate your honeycomb.
 Leave until completety cool, about an hour or more.

-Once cool careful peel off the the baking paper.
+Once cool carefully peel off the parchment paper.
 Flip over and use the back of a heavy knife to tap the honeycomb until it cracks through.
 Store in a lined airtight container until needed.
 The honeycomb with slowly go sticky as it reacts with the moisture in the air over a few days, but it will still taste great.

-If using a self refrigerating ice cream churner turn on machine ten minutes before churning, other wise take the freezer bowl out of the freezer just before churning.
+If using a self-refrigerating ice cream churner turn on the machine ten minutes before churning, otherwise take the freezer bowl out of the freezer just before churning.

-Give the vanilla bean ice cream base a good stir, remove vanilla bean pod and pour into churner.
+Give the vanilla bean ice cream base a good stir, remove the vanilla bean pod and pour it into the churner.
 Churn until done, about 25mins.
 In a pre-chilled container, layer ice cream with caramel sauce and repeat until done.

 Freeze overnight until firm.